 Not Just a Competition

-This year, MPSC teams will be partnered with experienced mentors, and have the opportunity to participate in entrepreneurial programming throughout the Spring semester.
+In 2023, MPSC teams were partnered with experienced mentors, and had the opportunity to participate in Skills Labs entrepreneurial programming throughout the Spring semester:

 - Creating a Compelling Pitch Deck